 Moving the Needle

-Sony announced that PS4 sales (including PS4 and PS4 Pro) have reached 81.2 million units as of this month.
-Microsoft meanwhile hasn’t publicly revealed their Xbox One sales figures for some time, though recent estimates put it somewhere between 30 and 40 million units.
+Sony announced that PS4 sales (including PS4 and PS4 Pro) have reached 91.6 million units as of January.
+Microsoft meanwhile hasn’t publicly revealed their Xbox One sales figures for some time, though recent estimates put it somewhere around 40 million units.
 Competitively, that’s a massive gap.
 And it isn’t helping Microsoft that, for gamers on the fence between the two consoles, PlayStation has a big fat check mark in the VR column while Xbox doesn’t.

 It isn’t just the weight of VR support that could be furthering PlayStation’s edge, there’s revenue to be considered too.
-PlayStation VR’s install base might not be huge relative to PS4, but it’s an expensive device—often even more expensive than the console that powers it—and it adds up to something considerable.
+PSVR’s install base might not be huge relative to PS4, but it’s an expensive device—often even more expensive than the console that powers it—bringing the company considerable additional revenue.

-This week Sony officially reported that the PSVR install base has reached 3 million units.
-The headset has been sold in various configurations since launch, with Sony lowering prices over time from the original $500 Launch Bundle to today’s Skyrim VR and Doom VFR bundles selling for $350 and $250 respectively.
+Last week Sony officially reported that the PSVR install base has reached 4.2 million units.
+The headset has been sold in various configurations since launch, with Sony lowering prices over time from the original $500 Launch Bundle to today’s bundles priced around $300.
+The company has also run aggressive sales each holiday shopping season since the headset launched.

-Roughing out a $400 average selling price for the first 1.5 million units and a $300 average for the following 1.5 million, we can estimate that Sony has pulled in some $1.05 billion in PSVR hardware revenue.
+Roughing out a $400 average selling price for the first 2.1 million units and a $300 average for following 2.1 million, we can estimate that Sony has generated nearly $1.5 billion in revenue from PSVR hardware.

 Software revenue on top of that stands to add considerably more.
-As of this week, Sony says it’s sold 21.9 million PSVR titles.
-If we figure a conservative $15 for each title sold, that’s another $328.5 million in revenue generated by PSVR (some of which goes to Sony and some to developers).
+As of August 2018, Sony said it sold 21.9 million PSVR games, which at the time was an average of 7.3 games per headset.
+We can use that figure to extrapolate a more recent count of games sold (based on the latest 4.2 million headset milestone); we end up with an estimate of 30.6 million PSVR games sold.
+If we figure a conservative $15 for each title, that’s another $460 million in revenue generated by PSVR software (some of which goes to Sony and some to developers).

-That’s not a huge amount in comparison to revenue from the PS4 console itself, but it’s definitely a needle-moving figure—and a new revenue stream that Xbox isn’t tapping—that furthers Sony’s console lead.
+$1.93 billion is a lot… though not a huge amount in comparison to revenue from the PS4 console itself (which is in the tens of billions), but it’s definitely a needle-moving figure—and a new revenue stream that Xbox isn’t tapping—that furthers Sony’s console lead.
 Pressure is mounting Microsoft to figure out how its VR plans pan out on Xbox.

 A False Start for VR on Xbox One X